Westcotes

 Westcotes, also known as West End, is an inner city area of Leicester, England, UK and an electoral ward of Leicester City Council.
 It is located just west of the city centre over the River Soar and south of West Bridge and the old town West Gates.
-It’s neighbouring districts are Braunstone to the south, and Dane Hills to the west.
+Its neighbouring districts are Braunstone to the south, and Dane Hills to the west.
 The main roads in the area are Braunstone Gate, Hinckley Road and Narborough Road.
 The proximity to De Montfort University makes it a popular student area.
 The area is quite small in comparison with other areas of the city, but it is well known for its many shops, bars and restaurants and is a popular choice for students and young professionals.

 The area was developed quite late, because the land remained part of two privately held estates until the 1870s. and therefore is somewhat less dense than other inner city areas like Highfields and Belgrave.
 At the 2011 census the population of the ward was 11,644.